jasalt/phel-wp-plugin/README.md

 }
 ```

-## Editor support

-Refer to [Phel documentation on Editor support](https://phel-lang.org/documentation/getting-started/#editor-support).
-Some discussion also about Emacs REPL integration  https://github.com/phel-lang/phel-lang/discussions/762.

 # Used workarounds

 ## `phel-config.php`

 - XDebug's (included with VVV) infinite loop detection gives false positive on default setting and requires `ini_set('xdebug.max_nesting_level', 300);`
-- Error log file path needs to be set into existing directory, set into plugin dir with `->setErrorLogFile($projectRootDir . 'error.log')`
+- Compatibility between with Phel and WordPress error logging facilities is work-in-progress.
+Currently error log file path is set into plugin dir with `->setErrorLogFile($projectRootDir . 'error.log')`, but this should be changed for production.